ciroanni/screen-grabbing-utility/README.md

 # PDS project 2023
 ## Rust code for a screen grabbing utility capable of acquiring what is currently shown in a display, post-process it and make it available in one or more formats.

+:bangbang:v1.0.7 _BETA_: Animation for the click and drag motion added but BIG ISSUES to solve...

-:bangbang:v1.0.6: You can now have a custom area to select with a click and drag motion (Looks like it's holding up pretty well...)
+v1.0.6: You can now have a custom area to select with a click and drag motion.

 v1.0.5: You can now take screen with a customizable shortcut (Feature 4).